caseyg/awesome/TOPICS.md

 ## dmca

 *   [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
 GitHub does not endorse or adopt any assertion contained in the following notices.
 Users identified in the notices are presumed innocent until proven guilty.
 Additional information about our DMCA policy can be found at

-## hashchange

-*   [browserstate/history.js](https://github.com/browserstate/history.js) - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
-Including continued support for data, titles, replaceState.
-Supports jQuery, MooTools and Prototype.
-For HTML5 browsers this means that you can modify the URL directly, without needing to use hashes anymore.
-For HTML4 browsers it will revert back to using the old onhashchange functionality.

-## html5-history

-*   [browserstate/history.js](https://github.com/browserstate/history.js) - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
-Including continued support for data, titles, replaceState.
-Supports jQuery, MooTools and Prototype.
-For HTML5 browsers this means that you can modify the URL directly, without needing to use hashes anymore.
-For HTML4 browsers it will revert back to using the old onhashchange functionality.

-## html5-history-api

-*   [browserstate/history.js](https://github.com/browserstate/history.js) - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
-Including continued support for data, titles, replaceState.
-Supports jQuery, MooTools and Prototype.
-For HTML5 browsers this means that you can modify the URL directly, without needing to use hashes anymore.
-For HTML4 browsers it will revert back to using the old onhashchange functionality.